riweston/aztx/README.md

-# aztx - Azure Tenant Context Switcher
+# aztx - Azure-CLI Context Switcher

 `aztx` is a command-line tool designed to streamline the management of Azure tenant and subscription contexts.
 It provides an intuitive fuzzy-finder interface for switching between Azure subscriptions and tenants, making it easier to work with multiple Azure environments.